Save money and water and keep your landscape beautiful by:

 - Frequently turning on the system make sure that it’s only watering areas that need water

 Many parts of a sprinkler system require regular maintenance.
 Consider hiring a certified professional irrigation contractor (pdf) each year to identify hard-to-see issues.

 After checking the system for obvious leaks, use the water meter to identify underground leaks and breaks in the pipe.
 Leaks can occur on the mainline pipe that feeds each of the sprinkler zones.
 Not all leaks will come above ground.
 Leaks may result in wet, muddy areas that never dry up.
 Grass that is greener than the rest may indicate a leak.
-Underground leaks are difficult to identify, and may require the assistance of a sprinkler professional.
+Underground leaks are difficult to identify, and may require the assistance of a sprinkler professional or leak detection service.